Seasawher/mathlib4-help/docs/tactics.md

 ## trace
 Defined in: `Lean.Parser.Tactic.trace`

-Evaluates a term to a string (when possible), and prints it as a trace message.
+`trace msg` displays `msg` in the info view.

+Extensions:

+ * `msg` can be a literal string, or a term that evaluates to a string.

 ## trace
 Defined in: `Lean.Parser.Tactic.traceMessage`

 `trace msg` displays `msg` in the info view.

+Extensions:

+ * `msg` can be a literal string, or a term that evaluates to a string.

 ## trace_state
 Defined in: `Lean.Parser.Tactic.traceState`